message/iata/BM.md

 2. Passengers must have a negative COVID-19 PCR test taken at most 4 days before arrival.
 - This does not apply to:
 - residents of Bermuda;
+- passengers younger than 2 years;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer (Comirnaty), Sinopharm (BIBP) and Sinovac;
+Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer (Comirnaty), Sinopharm (BIBP) and Sinovac.
-- passengers younger than 2 years.
-3. Passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival must have a negative COVID-19 PCR test taken at most 4 days before arrival; or
+3. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer (Comirnaty), Sinopharm (BIBP) and Sinovac.
-- a negative COVID-19 antigen test taken at most 3 days before arrival.
 - This does not apply to:
 - residents of Bermuda;
-- passengers younger than 2 years.
+- passengers younger than 12 years.
 4. Passengers are subject to quarantine for 14 days at their own expense.
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer (Comirnaty), Sinopharm (BIBP) and Sinovac.
 5. Passengers are subject to a COVID-19 PCR test upon arrival.